hydroper-jet/lang/design/design.md

 Property access operators are similiar to ECMAScript property operators, with the exclusion of implicit conversion.
 Solely string and number types can be used to index.

-Indexing by a number type is equivalent to using one of the interfaces `jetwork.operators.Get`, `jetwork.operators.Set`, and `jetwork.operators.Delete`.
+Indexing by a number type is equivalent to using one of the proxies `get`, `set`, and `delete`.

 # `in` operator

-Unlike ECMAScript, the `in` operator is not property-tied: it always uses the `jetwork.operators.Has` interface.
+Unlike ECMAScript, the `in` operator is not property-tied: it always uses the `has` proxy.

 The `in` operator does not consider the prototype inheritance model of ECMAScript.